LorenzoTa/step-by-step-tutorial-on-perl-module-creation-with-tests-and-git/tutorial/tutorial-english.md

 Initialized empty Git repository in /path/to/Range-Validator/.git/

 </pre>
 Nothing impressive..
 What happened?
-The above command created a <code>.git</code> directory, ~15Kb of infos, to take track of all changes you'll make to your files inside the <code>Range-Validator</code> folder.
+The above command created a <code>.git</code> directory, ~15kb of info, to track all changes you'll make to your files inside the <code>Range-Validator</code> folder.
 In other words it created a git repository.
 Empty.
 Empty?!?
 And all my files?

 It's time for a command you'll use many, many times: <code>git status</code>